webpchecker

 • I could have berries but not a banana (because some sneaky diets out there say they’re too high in sugar and don’t care if your banana contains fiber that slows down how you metabolize the sugar.)
 Yikes.

-I was “so good,” until for a variety of reasons (which I’m going to share with you below), I ended up overeating them and even bingeing on them.
-I’m talking to you entire bread basket and six-pack of cupcakes.
+I was “so good,” until I ended up overeating them and even bingeing on them, eating an entire bread basket and six-pack of cupcakes.
 Then I felt horrible both physically and emotionally – beating myself up, worrying about my health (and if I’m honest – my weight).

 But after working for over a decade in nutrition, eating psychology, Intuitive Eating and body image, I learned that if healthy eating doesn’t include a healthy relationship with food, where all foods could fit, it wasn’t truly healthy eating.